ydb-platform/ydb-grafana-datasource-plugin/README.md

 # YDB data source for Grafana

-## Version compatibility

-Plugin requires `v9.2` and higher of Grafana.

-The YDB data source plugin allows you to query and visualize YDB data from within Grafana.
+The [YDB data source plugin](https://grafana.com/grafana/plugins/ydbtech-ydb-datasource/) allows you to use [Grafana](https://grafana.com) to query and visualize data from YDB.

 ## Installation

-For detailed instructions on how to install the plugin on Grafana Cloud or locally, please checkout the [Plugin installation docs](https://grafana.com/docs/grafana/latest/plugins/installation/).
+Prerequisites: the plugin requires Grafana v9.2 or higher.

+Follow the Grafana's [plugin installation docs](https://grafana.com/docs/grafana/latest/plugins/installation/) to install a plugin named `ydb-grafana-datasource-plugin`.

 ## Configuration

-### YDB user for the data source
+### YDB user for the data sourcnote warning

-Set up an YDB user account with readonly permission [(more about permissions)](https://ydb.tech/ru/docs/cluster/access) and access to databases and tables you want to query.
+Set up an YDB user account with **read-only** permissions [(more about permissions)](https://ydb.tech/docs/ru/security/authorization#right) and access to databases and tables you want to query.

 Please note that Grafana does not validate that queries are safe.
-Queries can contain any SQL statement including modification instructions.
+Queries can contain any SQL statements, including data modification instructions.

 ### Data transfer protocol support

-The plugin supports `GRPCS` and `GRPC` transport protocols.
-Please note that you need to provide TLS/SSL certificate when using `grpcs`.
+The plugin supports [gRPC and gRPCS](https://grpc.io/) transport protocols.

-### Manual configuration
+### Configuration via UI

 Once the plugin is installed on your Grafana instance, follow [these instructions](https://grafana.com/docs/grafana/latest/datasources/add-a-data-source/) to add a new YDB data source, and enter configuration options.

-### With a configuration file
+### Configuration with provisioning system

-It is possible to configure data sources using configuration files with Grafana’s provisioning system.
-To read about how it works, including all the settings that you can set for this data source, refer to [Provisioning Grafana data sources](https://grafana.com/docs/grafana/latest/administration/provisioning/#data-sources).
+Alternatively, Grafana's provisioning system allows you to configure data sources using configuration files.
+To read about how it works, including all the settings you can set for this data source, refer to the [Provisioning Grafana data sources](https://grafana.com/docs/grafana/latest/administration/provisioning/#data-sources) documentation.

-Plugin supports different authentication types [authentication types](https://ydb.tech/ru/docs/reference/ydb-sdk/auth).
+### Authentication

+The Grafana plugin supports the following [authentication methods](https://ydb.tech/docs/reference/ydb-sdk/auth): Anonymous, Access Token, Metadata, Service Account Key and Static Credentials.

-Here is an example for this data source using user/password:
+Below is an example config for authenticating a YDB data source using username and password:

 ```yaml
 apiVersion: 1